The Chowpit is a mix between the Chow Chow and the American Pit Bull.

 Intelligence, Temperament and Personality Traits of the Chowpit

 Both the Chow Chow and the American Pit Bull have strong personalities.

 Your Chowpit may be stubborn and aloof at times, but he can also be friendly, goofy, and quite affectionate.

 He will need obedience training from a young age, and it is recommended that he continue the training through various levels.

 Doing so will allow him to gain a sense of leadership from you, which is important when one owns a sturdy and powerful dog.

 Taking him through several levels of training will permit him to show off his intelligence as well, which is always fun for both trainers and trainees.

 This dog is excellent for a household without children.
 This is because he is huge and heavy and may accidentally knock children over while playing.

 The Chowpit will thrive in an active home surrounded by strong and athletic personalities so that he can also grow and thrive as a family member.

-Give him plenty of opportunity for interaction with adults and other canines in the proper setting so that he can gain socialization skills that will serve him well.
+Give him plenty of opportunities for interaction with adults and other canines in the proper setting so that he can gain socialization skills that will serve him well.